 Determination is the hallmark of success in a plumbing career.
 For one to have an impeccable mastery of plumbing and gain the various skills related to it, it is a requirement that such a person has to successfully enroll and go through a program in plumbing technology.
 Such programs are offered in community colleges and vocational schools.
 Another option is applying for an apprenticeship program in plumbing.
 There are no shortcuts, for one to advance in this career and rank up to high professional titles, one has to be prepared to go through its formal structure.

 Prospective plumbers have exciting opportunities and solid growth ahead of them.
 As such, it is important to have a clear career roadmap if they want to finesse through the plumbing journey.
 A plumbing career has few options.
 This means that individual goals will dictate which path you follow.
-Completion time of plumbing training varies.
+The completion time of plumbing training varies.

 A typical trade school plumbing program takes about two years.
 Going through a trade school program will offer you flexibility after successful completion.
 The reason for this is because there are numerous places one can work afterward.
 However, successful completion of plumbing apprenticeship programs takes around two to five years.
 In most cases, plumbing apprenticeship is sponsored by businesses and unions.
 While joining an apprenticeship program may be less flexible when it comes to jobs, it has the advantage of getting a pay while undergoing training.